| | | |

 Other ways to elevate this classic cocktail:

-Use cold ginger beer — this drink should be ice cold, so cold ginger beer is a great way to keep things nice and cool. ย
+Use cold ginger beer (instead of room temperature straight from the cupboard) — this drink should be ice cold, so cold ginger beer is a great way to keep things nice and cool.

 Citrus Summer Mule in a glass with ice and a blood orange slice